wburkle11/trapped-ions/Q Chemistry/README.md

 ![snip](https://github.com/wburkle11/trapped-ions/assets/92954143/48c6dd1a-157c-42cc-b854-52935191a234)

-Where we decompose this Toeplitz matrix $K$ into a sum of generalized Pauli operators.
+This code decomposes this Toeplitz matrix $K$ into a sum of generalized Pauli operators.
 This is a hardware inspired (and much more natural) decomposition to choose instead of Clifford gates because quantum platforms such as trapped-ions and superconducting circuits---at the hardware level---drive quantum gates with generalized Pauli operator interactions, not Clifford gates.

 ![decomp](https://github.com/wburkle11/trapped-ions/assets/92954143/e175e2b2-1124-49f9-a20c-dab0a80d2762)